AndyThirtover/IllustratorScripts/README.md

 All of the required constants are at the begining of Javascript so that they are easy to modify.

-Linear and Log versions are here ...
+Linear and Log versions are here.

+You'll need to use the Adobe 'ExtendScript toolkit' to run these.